Local rigidity of self-joinings and factors of pro-nilsystems: Introduction

 \begin{theorem}[Host--Kra structure theorem] Let $k \geq 1$.
 An ergodic measure-preserving dynamical system is of order $k$ if and only if it is measure-theoretically isomorphic to a $k$-step pro-nilsystem. \end{theorem}

-A natural question is whether the class of $k$-step pro-nilsystems is closed under taking factors.
-Since any factor of a measure-preserving dynamical system of order $k$ is again a measure-preserving dynamical system of order $k$, it follows immediately from Theorem~\ref{hkz-thm} that:
+A natural question is whether the class of $k$-step pro-nilsystems is closed under taking factors\footnote{Recall that a factor of a measure-preserving system $(X,\mu,T)$ is a measure-preserving system $(Y,\nu,S)$ for which there exists a measure-preserving map $\pi\colon X \to Y$ such that $\pi \circ T = S \circ \pi$ $\mu$-almost surely.}.
+Since any factor of a measure-preserving dynamical system of order $k$ is again a measure-preserving dynamical system of order $k$ (see \cite[Proposition~17, Chapter~9]{hk-book}), it follows immediately from Theorem~\ref{hkz-thm} that:

 \begin{theorem} Any factor of an ergodic $k$-step pro-nilsystem is itself a $k$-step pro-nilsystem. \end{theorem}